 -Show customer’s ID card

-regularly performs maintenance work on its multiplexors and CA systems.
+Wyre regularly performs maintenance work on its multiplexors and CA systems.
 This can cause temporary loss of connectivity between multiplexors and the CA system.
 Completely in accordance with the SimulCrypt standard, the Multiplexors will go in crypto period extension, meaning that the scrambling is static (with the same key) and the ECMs are also static.

 Depending on the CA of the AO, this can have an impact on e.g. the provisioning of new customers.
 AO STB and systems should be able to handle those operational aspects.